SwitchCraftCC/sc-docs/src/whats-new/sc-peripherals.md

 }
 ```

 Poster palettes are limited to 63 colors plus one transparent color.
-The first color in the palette (index 1) is
+The first color in the palette (index 0) is
-fully transparent, and the remaining 63 colors (index 2 onwards) are fully opaque but customizable.
+fully transparent, and the remaining 63 colors (index 1 onward) are fully opaque but customizable.
 By default, the
-posters use the same palette as [vanilla maps](https://minecraft.fandom.com/wiki/Map_item_format#Base_colors), but with
+posters use the same palette as [vanilla maps](https://minecraft.fandom.com/wiki/Map_item_format#Base_colors), e.g.
-the IDs one-indexed instead.
-1 is NONE, 2 is <ColorName color="rgb(127, 178, 56)">GRASS</ColorName>,
+0 is NONE, 1 is <ColorName color="rgb(127, 178, 56)">GRASS</ColorName>,
-3 is <ColorName color="rgb(247, 233, 163)">SAND</ColorName>, etc.
+2 is <ColorName color="rgb(247, 233, 163)">SAND</ColorName>, etc.

 [Example .2dj file](https://p.sc3.io/umAmBHM3p2)